-A Partial nail avulsion (PNA) removes part of the toenail and is the most commonly used minor operation performed by a Podiatrist or Chiropodist for treating ingrown toenails.
+A partial nail avulsion (PNA) removes part of the toenail and is the most commonly used minor operation performed by a Podiatrist or Chiropodist for treating ingrown toenails.

-A local anaesthetic will be administered to numb your toe and the edges of your toenail are cut away.
+A local anesthetic will be administered to numb your toe and the edges of your toenail are cut away.
 A chemical called phenol is applied to the affected area to prevent the nail growing back and becoming ingrown in the future.
 It is approximately 98% effective

 A course of antibiotics may be prescribed by your GP if your toe is infected.

 A Total nail avulsion (TNA) completely removes the toenail.
 This may be necessary if your nail is thick and pressing down onto the underlying nail bed.
 After you toenail has been removed, you will have an indentation where your nail used to be.
 However, it's completely safe for you not to have a toenail.

 Initial consultation is 30 minutes, this will include a full medical history and discuss if nail surgery is indicated.

 The Podiatrist will carry our a neurovascular assessment, asses the foot and toe and if infection is present, antibiotic cover will be requested via your GP.
 If there are no contraindications present then the surgery will be carried out with informed consent.
 Please wear sandals to your appointment as you will have a large dressing.
 Driving is not permitted on the day of nail surgery so please note that you need to arrange for a friend/relative or taxi to collect you after your appointment.
 An after care information pack will be provided along with verbal and written advice.
 For all nail surgery patients we offer a 24 hour advice line but if you have any concerns please seek medical attention immediately.
 Rest is advised for the rest of the day.

 At your second appointment usually within 3 days of your nail surgery, the toe and surgery site will be assessed and the toe redressed.